zoriya/blog/content/blogs/vim/index.md

 {{< alert "note" >}}

 You might wonder why only uppercase letters are allowed for global marks.
 That's simply because a lowercase letter refers to a local mark.
 A local mark is scoped to a file, so you can have a <kbd>a</kbd> mark per file.
-Pressing it will get you back to the marked line but not change file.
+Pressing it will get you back to the marked line but will not change file.

 {{< /alert >}}